lhsazevedo/restatic/README.md

 defining class aliases via PHP's `class_alias()` function, and the use of the magic `__callStatic()` method.
 We can thank [Taylor Otwell](https://twitter.com/taylorotwell) for developing this technique.

-> OK, then what is the point of XStatic?
+> OK, then what is the point of ReStatic?

-XStatic uses the same technique as Laravel's "facades" system, but provides two additional, but important, features:
+ReStatic uses the same technique as Laravel's "facades" system, but provides two additional, but important, features:

-1. **It works with any framework's service container** - XStatic relies on the `ContainerInterface` of the [PSR-11](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-11-container.md) standard.
-You can use the [Acclimate library](https://github.com/jeremeamia/acclimate-container) to adapt any third-party containers to the normalized container interface that XStatic depends on.
+1. **It works with any framework's service container** - ReStatic relies on the `ContainerInterface` of the [PSR-11](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-11-container.md) standard.
+You can use the [Acclimate library](https://github.com/jeremeamia/acclimate-container) to adapt any third-party containers to the normalized container interface that ReStatic depends on.
-2. **It works within any namespace** - XStatic injects an autoloader onto the stack, so no matter what namespace or scope you try to reference your aliased static proxy from, it will pass through the XStatic autoloader.
-You can configure XStatic to create the aliases in the global namespace, the current namespace, or a specific namespace.
+2. **It works within any namespace** - ReStatic injects an autoloader onto the stack, so no matter what namespace or scope you try to reference your aliased static proxy from, it will pass through the ReStatic autoloader.
+You can configure ReStatic to create the aliases in the global namespace, the current namespace, or a specific namespace.

-> Oh, and why is it called XStatic?
+> Oh, and why is it called ReStatic?

 Two reasons: